Affiliate links on Android Authority may earn us a commission. Learn more.

 Still, there are some basic functions you need to rely on, like access to all the major streaming services, a usable interface, and a price that matches the quality of the device.
 That’s why we’ve looked at all the major players to crown one winner as the best media streaming device on the market.
 If it doesn’t meet your needs, though, we also have nine runners-up that all excel in different ways.

-The best media streaming device is Chromecast with Google TV
+The best media streaming device is Chromecast with Google TV HD or 4K

-While Chromecast virtually revolutionized how we manage streaming content on our screens, the casting device has lost a lot of the market share in recent years to increased competition from Roku, Apple, and Amazon.
+While Chromecast virtually revolutionized how we manage streaming content on our screens, the casting device has lost much of the market share in recent years due to increased competition from Roku, Apple, and Amazon.
 Enter the Chromecast with Google TV, an evolution of the Chromecast that goes beyond just casting content from your phone.
 While it can still cast, the big change here is the Chromecast now has a full remote and a new UI called Google TV.
 This interface runs on top of the Android TV platform and lets you stream content from Netflix, Apple TV, YouTube, Disney Plus, Sling TV, Hulu, Amazon Prime Video, and more.

 We aren’t exaggerating when we say we love the UI.
 It has a clean look.
 Navigating through titles and sections is easy and intuitive, which sadly isn’t always guaranteed elsewhere.
 Google TV has a better, more modern look than Roku, and it’s easier to navigate than Fire Stick.
 The “continue watching” menu is especially useful.
 It can be a little glitchy and show older stuff you watched a while back, but by and large, it gives you quick access to the shows you’re currently watching.